muratk3n/thirdwave/en/tweets/2020/week13c.md

 An Asterix image..
 Looks like the Heil Hitler salute doesn't it?

 That's what they were.. the original Nazis.
 Rome 1,2 and 3.
 And the Han.
-This ghosts of these cultures still haunts us all.
+The  ghosts of these cultures still haunts us all.

 <img widht="340" src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcSUuuSvXOKnnrcepXX61NvahgQL2bKoVoS0LUSt-UUMav5pdT_B"/>